sajari/website-search-integration/README.md

 an interface from the console will prefill the configuration for you, setting default values where necessary.

+By default search boxes have instant enabled and use the pipeline specified by `instantPipeline`.
+To disable instant searching, set the value of `instantPipeline` to `null`.

 **General configuration**

 | Property         |        Default        | Description                                                                        |